 What did you leave us with?

-A conversation between Andrew Freeman and Heather M. O’Brien
+A conversation between Andrew Freeman & Heather M. O’Brien

 Andrew Freeman: Are those slides from your grandfather’s collection?